 What shapes policy decisions?

 The Policy Lab explores how we get the policy we get.
 It specialises in the study of public policy that addresses complex societal problems and the local effects of large scale shifts and global trends.
-Its research considers policy framing, the use of expertise, different types of individual and collective actors, and how institutional and contextual factors shape policy decisions.
+Its research considers policy framing, the use of expertise, the impact of public opinion, different types of individual and collective actors, and how institutional and contextual factors shape policy decisions.

 What works in policy design?

 The Policy Lab uses surveys to identify and assess attitudes to policy.
-It also uses survey data to compare the effects of different policies on individuals, organizations and governments, in different contexts.
+It also uses survey data to compare the effects of different policies on individuals, organisations and governments, in different contexts.

 Design and field experiments